-Unless you've selected a very small scoreboard for a very large field, viewing distance is not usually an issue.
+Unless you've selected a very small scoreboard for

+a very large field, viewing distance is not usually an issue.
 The rule of thumb in the sign industry is that, for lighted characters, every inch of height provides 50 feet of viewing distance.
 For comfort, and because you also need to read the captions on a scoreboard, we prefer to recommend 25 feet of viewing distance per inch of digit height.
-Model LX1741 uses 15- and 11-inch tall digits, meaning it can easily be seen from 275 feet.
-If your players and spectators need to be several hundred feet or more from the scoreboard, your field may require a larger display.
+Model LX1752 uses 18-inch and 15-inch tall digits, meaning it can easily be seen from 375 feet.
+If your players and spectators need to be several hundred feet or more from the scoreboard, your field may require a customized display.
+If your players and spectators need to be several hundred feet or more from the scoreboard, your field may require a customized display.

 The height of the scoreboard display above the ground is important for several reasons.
 For safety, you don't want to position any sign where people are likely to smack their heads into it.
 Also, when they are easily within reach, the power and other cables running into the cabinet can prove tempting to bothersome hands.
 For these reasons, as well as visibility above players on the field, you should usually keep the bottom of the scoreboard display at least eight feet above ground level.
 While there is theoretically no upper limit on the height, you must consider stability of your structure and serviceability.
 In other words, the taller the sign, the larger the posts and footings will need to be.
 And, the taller the sign, the more difficult it will be to service.
 Other factors, such as the availability of power or the nature of the terrain (too rocky or too swampy), can play a role in determining scoreboard display location.
 When in doubt, feel free to discuss options with your scoreboard sales rep.